Vitorbnc/Fasterpreter/README.md

 `"Good afternoon, Sir!"`

 Fasterpreter comes with examples in the code and comments to help you.
-Try opening Arduino Serial Monitor, and typing `>math.sum(182,233)` or `talk(Vader,Luke)`
+Try opening Arduino Serial Monitor, and typing `>math.sum(182,233)` or `dna.test(Luke,Vader)`

 **Go ahead and try it!**